Specialty Optical Fiber Manufacturing

 Thorlabs' ITAR-certified fiber draw facility, located at our headquarters in Newton, NJ, fabricates specialty optical fiber for a variety of applications.
 In addition to manufacturing our extensive catalog offerings, this facility supports the flexible tower configurations and draw schedules required for fabricating custom fibers.
 Our engineering team has experience with designing and fabricating fibers for academic, industrial, and government applications.

-The fiber drawn here is sold bare and is also made into connectorized patch cables or incorporated into many products in our ever-growing line of photonics equipment.
-This fiber will be sold to laboratories all over the world and will be used for everything from optogenetics to telecommunication applications.
+The fiber drawn here is sold bare, made into patch cables or incorporated into many products in our ever-growing line of photonics equipment.
+This fiber is used in laboratories and industries all over the world for everything from optogenetics to telecommunication applications.

 We are able to accommodate requests for long fiber lengths resulting from one large, continuous fiber draw.
 However, the amount of fiber that can be drawn into a given spool will vary by production run.
 Please contact Tech Support with any specialty needs not covered by our standard offering.
 For more information about the draw process used at Thorlabs, please see the Preform Preparation and Draw Process tabs above.

 Optical fiber production begins with a glass preform.
 The preform must be completely free of surface contaminants in order to produce high-quality fiber.
 We first attach a handle to the preform to allow the technician to move it without touching the preform itself.
 One handle is welded onto each end of the preform using an oxygen-hydrogen torch.
 The thermal expansion coefficient of the handle glass matches that of the preform glass to prevent the weld from separating as the temperature changes.
 These handles can be reused.